Rashid Sabir

-Rashid Sabir [(Sindhi: رشيد صابر), 10 January 1945 – 7 December 2012)] was a Pakistani film, TV, radio and stage artist.
+Rashid Sabir (Sindhi: رشيد صابر), 10 January 1945 – 7 December 2012, was a Pakistani teacher, film actor, TV, radio and stage artist.
 He wrote 300 dramas for Radio Pakistan and dialogues for 12 Sindhi language films.
 He also acted in a number of TV serials and plays.

 Childhood and career

-Rashid Sabir was born on 10 January 1945 at village Manko (Sindhi: مڻڪو), Taluka Jati, District Thatta (Now District Sujawal) Sindh, Pakistan.
+Rashid Sabir was born on 10 January 1945 at village Manko (Sindhi: مڻڪو), Jati Taluka, District Thatta (now District Sujawal) Sindh, Pakistan.
 His real name was Abdul Rasheed.
 His father's name was Abdullah Mendhro.
-He passed examination of Moulvi Fazil and got B.A. degree from University of Sindh Jamshoro.
+He passed the Moulvi Fazil examination and got B.A. degree from University of Sindh, Jamshoro.
 He started his career as a teacher at Noor Muhammad High School Hyderabad and retired in 1986.

 Contributions

-Rashid Sabir began his literary activities by wiring short stories.
+Rashid Sabir began his literary activities by writing short stories.
 His first story was published in famous Sindhi language literary magazine Badal in 1962.
 Then he translated stories of the renowned writer Amar Jaleel in Urdu.
-He wrote first Radio play "Manzil" which was recorded and produced by Syed Manzoor Naqvi from Radio Pakistan Hyderabad.
+He wrote his first Radio play "Manzil" which was recorded and produced by Syed Manzoor Naqvi from Radio Pakistan Hyderabad.
 Overall, he wrote about 300 plays both in Sindhi and Urdu for Radio Pakistan Hyderabad.
-He hosted a religious Program on Radio Pakistan Hyderabad for about 05 years.
+He hosted a religious program on Radio Pakistan Hyderabad for about five years.

 He was a famous dialogue writer.
 In this capacity, he wrote dialogues for 12 Sindhi Pakistani films including "Phul Macchi", "Toofan", "Ghatoo Ghar Na Aaya", "Tay Qaidi", "Ho Jamalo", "Barsat" and "Aakhiri Goli".